Development Guide¶

 installable source repos are expected in which locations by looking at

-file.
+the self.requirements.txt file.
 If there are simultaneous dev

 requirements make sure these source repos can be found at those